jtamboli07/BPMEWorkshop/interface.md

 <img src="/images/Interface/17.png" alt="get case id" width=700/>

 This is because the sub-process is been changed and the normal parameter is not available any more.
 You will have to re-select the sub-process interface instead of the actual process.
-You will also have to map the Dispute Id in the Map To Sub-Process Tab.

 <img src="/images/Interface/15.png" alt="get case id" width=700/>